 Selection criteria, what to test in your BI trial

-Across 40+ BI deployments in our partner network, the trials that ended in successful rollouts followed a consistent pattern.
+The BI trials that end in successful rollouts tend to follow a consistent pattern.
 Eight specific things to test before signing.

 One, load your real warehouse, not demo data.
 Take 3 months of actual production data from your warehouse and build your core metrics against it during the trial.
 Every BI tool looks good against the vendor’s sample dataset.
 The failure modes show up when you run your own messy, multi-join production schema.
 Plan for 4 hours on this step for Metabase and Power BI; plan for a full day for Looker and Sigma.